Number of COVID-19 cases in Vermont grows to 512

 Twenty-two deaths in the state were attributed to the disease as of Sunday afternoon, according to the health department, and 29 were now hospitalized due to the disease.

-According to the health department, there were 27 confirmed cases of COVID-19 within Franklin County as of Sunday afternoon and 271 in Chittenden County.
+According to the health department, there were 271 confirmed cases of COVID-19 within Chittenden County.

 State officials have previously said they expected the number of positive COVID-19 cases within Vermont to grow as access to testing was widened to include those who display either mild or moderate symptoms in order to better track and respond to the disease’s spread.